 The Role: Koons is a man with great purpose - a fact he reveals in a monologue describing his experience as a POW.
 He clearly took the mission to deliver the watch as seriously as any combat mission.

 The Performance: Walken has always been known for his quirkiness, but Pulp Fiction raised that to a new level.
 The story Koons tells is absurd, as it involves hiding the watch up his posterior.
 Nevertheless, Walken tells it with such sincerity that it becomes intoxicating.
 The sequence was so effective that it somewhat altered Walken's career.
 Many of his post-Pulp Fiction movies allow him to have some oddball out-of-nowhere speech.
-Such things have become his unofficial trademark.
+Such things have become his unofficial trademark.1,751202Great performance?

 The Scene: The film's hero, Westley (Cary Elwes), is "mostly dead but still slightly alive."
 He is revived by two miracle workers.